wankdanker/node-discover/README.md

-	broadcast	: Broadcast address if using broadcast; Default: '255.255.255.255' multicast	: Multicast address if using multicast; Default: null (don't use multicast, use broadcast) mulitcastTTL	: Multicast TTL for when using multicast; Default: 1 key		: Encryption key if your broadcast packets should be encrypted; Default: null (that means no encryption);
+	broadcast	: Broadcast address if using broadcast; Default: '255.255.255.255' multicast	: Multicast address if using multicast; Default: null (don't use multicast, use broadcast) mulitcastTTL	: Multicast TTL for when using multicast; Default: 1 unicast		: Comma separated String or Array of Unicast addresses of known nodes key		: Encryption key if your broadcast packets should be encrypted; Default: null (that means no encryption);
 	mastersRequired	: The count of master processes that should always be available, weight		: A number used to determine the preference for a specific process to become master.
 Higher numbers win.
 Default : Discover.weight()